jishnuperiya/harmony-lib/mentorship-tasks/Task2-implement-complex-type/mentorship-task2-minimal-complex-type.md

 - **Compiler behavior**:

-    - Generated if not declared, unless move operations exist or a member is non-copyable.
+    - Generated if not declared, unless move operations exist(learned from cppcon talk - didnt understand why..) or a member is non-copyable.

     - Performs memberwise copy (shallow for pointers).

 - **Observation**: distinct from assignment: it runs at object _creation_.

-- **Guideline**: provide explicit copy if shallow copy is unsafe (e.g. owning raw pointer).
+- **Guideline**: provide explicit copy if shallow copy is unsafe (e.g. owning raw pointer). -> learned from the cppcon talk

 ---